vyuldashev/laravel-openapi/README.md

 ### Adding route to paths

-Add `PathItem` annotation to controller class and `Operation` to particular action method.
+Routes are not automatically added to specification.

+In order to add route, you need to add `PathItem` annotation to controller class and `Operation` to particular action method.
 This annotations will indicate that route which has `UserController@store` definition should be included in `paths`.

 ```php
 use Vyuldashev\LaravelOpenApi\Annotations as OpenApi;